walmis/blackmagic-espidf/README.md

 # Introduction

-blackmagic-espidf is a project which aims to support debugging SWD and JTAG targets over wifi by integrating [blackmagic](https://github.com/blacksphere/blackmagic) probe firmware to the espressif IDF platform for esp8266.
+blackmagic-espidf is a project which aims to support debugging SWD and JTAG targets over wifi by integrating [blackmagic](https://github.com/blacksphere/blackmagic) probe firmware to the espressif IDF platform for ESP32.

+This is based on [blackmagic-espidf for ESP8266](https://github.com/walmis/blackmagic-espidf) and has undergone extensive rewriting to make it work with ESP32.

 ## Features
 - **NEW** Automatic Attach to target on connect to GDB server